A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Preliminaries

 \background{Dyadic projections.} Dyadic projections approximate hypergraphs by pairwise graphs.
 Two common ways of dyadic projections are \textit{clique expansions} and \textit{star expansions}. {By default, we consider unweighted dyadic projections, and explicit clarification will be added for exceptions.}

-\begin{definition}[Clique expansions] Given a hypergraph $H = (V, E)$, the \textit{clique expansion} of $H$ is the (pairwise) graph $G_{ce}(H) = (V, E_{ce})$, where $E_{ce} = \bigcup_{e \in E} \binom{e}{2}$. \end{definition} In some works, the repetitions of pairwise relations are considered, and they are used as edge weights.
-Intuitively, clique expansions do not contain higher-order interactions contained in the original hypergraphs, and thus information is partially lost.
+\begin{definition}[Clique expansions] Given a hypergraph $H = (V, E)$, the \textit{clique expansion} of $H$ is the (pairwise) graph $G_{ce}(H) = (V, E_{ce})$, where $E_{ce} = \bigcup_{e \in E} \binom{e}{2}$. \end{definition} Intuitively, clique expansions do not contain higher-order interactions contained in the original hypergraphs, and information is partially lost.
 Refer to a line of research on hypergraph reconstruction (i.e., inference of the missing information) based on pairwise observation~\citep{young2021hypergraph,wang2022supervised}.
 One cannot fully recover the original hypergraph from a clique expansion.

 \begin{definition}[Star expansions] Given a hypergraph $H = (V, E)$, the \textit{star expansion} of $H$ is the (pairwise) graph $G_{se}(H) = (V \cup E, E_{se})$, where $E_{ce} = \setbr{(v, e) \in V \times E: v\in e}$. \end{definition} Although star expansions contain all the incidence information in hypergraphs, both nodes and hyperedges are uniformly represented as nodes.
-However, this symmetrical treatment may not be ideal because of the distinct characteristics of nodes and hyperedges~\citep{yang2022semi}.
-In most hypergraph operations, concepts, and measures, nodes and hyperedges are treated distinctly, thereby breaking this symmetry, which is not achievable in star expansions.
+However, this symmetrical treatment may not be ideal because of the distinct characteristics of nodes and hyperedges~\citep{yang2022semi}.\footnote{Recently, \citet{yan2024hypergraph} considered a dyadic projection called \textit{cross expansions} by combining clique expansions and star expansions, where this symmetrical treatment is still assumed.} Nodes and hyperedges are treated distinctly in most hypergraph operations, structural elements, and quantities, thereby breaking this symmetry, which is not achievable in star expansions.
 See Figure~\ref{fig:dyadic_projection} for an example of the two dyadic projections introduced above.